kristen-chua/academic-website/index.md

 menuorder: 1
 ---

-I'm a library assistant working with electronic resources at UCLA and M.S.
-Informatics graduate student at San Jose State University.
-My current interests include learning more about how digital assets can be more effectively managed, shared, accessed, and used.
-My current research at SJSU is on voice-based conversational search methods and explores the evaluation of these methods when applied to small, closed-domain interactions between human-agent pairs.
+I am a M.S.
+Informatics graduate student at San Jose State University and a library assistant working with electronic resources at the UCLA Library.
+My current interests include learning more about digital asset management, data integration systems, and internet of things systems.
+My current research at SJSU is on voice-based conversational search methods and explores the evaluation of these methods when applied to closed-domain interactions between human-agent pairs.

 Updating this site periodically as I learn more about HTML/CSS, and GitHub.